Larry-Cui/jadechn/docs/realestate/email-1.md

     To better prepare your transfer documents, kindly confirm the following information:

-    - Please provide photos of your identification documents as well as those of any other co-purchasers (if applicable).
+    - Please provide photos of your identification documents （passport or PR card) as well as those of any other co-purchasers (if applicable).
     - Can you and any other co-purchasers (if applicable) come to our office in Calgary for the in-person signing of all documents before the closing date?
     - Please inform us of the name(s) to be registered on the property title.
 If there are two or more owners to be registered, please specify your choice of joint tenancy or tenants in common.
     - Let us know if the property you are transferring will be used for own use or for rental.